-Dr. Marjorie Muecke (“mecka”) is Assistant Dean, Global Health Affairs; Associate Director, WHO Collaborating Center for Nursing and Midwifery Leadership; and Adjunct Professor of Family and Community Health at the University of Pennsylvania School of Nursing.
+Dr. Marjorie Muecke (“mecka”) is Adjunct Professor of Family and Community Health at the University of Pennsylvania School of Nursing.
 She is a Paul G Rogers Ambassador for Global Health Research.
 She holds an MA from New York University in Nursing in Child Psychiatry, and MA and PhD in sociocultural anthropology from the University of Washington, Seattle.
 She is committed to promoting equity in opportunities for health and access to appropriate health care in lower income countries through the education of nursing students and other health care providers.

 Prior to joining the Penn Nursing School in 2006, she was Professor in the University of Washington (UW) School of Nursing; served on UW’s International Health Program faculty; and was Director (2000-4) of the Southeast Asia Center and Studies Program at the Jackson School of International Studies.
 She was Program Officer in Reproductive Health & Sexuality for the Ford Foundation in New York 1993-8.

 She is fluent in spoken, reading and written Thai, and reads French, Spanish and German.